-Janell received standing ovations at the Church of the Village in New York City.
-She has worked on recording projects at the Bunker Studio.
+Janell received seven standing ovations at the Church of the Village in New York City.

 Janell earned a Master of Music in Music Performance from Ball State University.
 Her major trumpet teachers include Laurie Frink, Paul Everett, and Keith Whitford.
-Janell had additional studies with Jon Crowley, John McNeil, Larry McWilliams, Bruce Whisler, Jeffrey Piper, Susan Slaughter, and Steve Weger.
+Janell had additional studies with Steve Weger, Susan Slaughter, Larry McWilliams, and John McNeil.

 Comment On This Page